maksbotan/maksbotan.github.io/posts/2021-01-20-callstacks.md

 bar a b = foo a + foo b
 ```

-You run it and except to see the nice exception with a stack trace.
+You run it and expect to see the nice exception with a stack trace.
 But...

 ```haskell
 λ> bar [] []
 *** Exception: FooException
 ```

 You get none!
-What is going on and how `error` is different from
+What is going on, and how `error` is different from
 [`throw`](http://hackage.haskell.org/package/base-4.14.1.0/docs/Control-Exception.html#v:throw)?

 The reason is that exceptions don't capture the stack trace automatically, even when thrown from a